Bradfield/algos/trees/binary-heap-implementation.md

 have probably destroyed the heap order property of our binary heap.
 Second, we will restore the heap order property by pushing the new root node down the tree to its proper position.
-Figure 3 &lt;fig\_percDown&gt; shows the series of swaps needed to move the new root node to its proper position in the heap.
+Figure 3 shows the series of swaps needed to move the new root node to its proper position in the heap.

 ![Figure 3: Percolating the Root Node down the